anderslan/music-osc/README.md

   The version of minimaltest is minimaltest4.music.
 Use salloc and aprun e.g. like:

-  salloc -N 5 -t 1:00:00
+  salloc -N 6 -t 1:00:00
-  aprun -n 1 ./source.sh : -n 1 ./sink.sh : -n 88 ./brain.sh
+  aprun -n 1 ./source.sh : -n 1 ./sink.sh : -n 152 ./brain.sh

   Logging can be turned on and off from params_3.par.
 Note that logging slows down a bit.

+  There are now minitest01.music and minitest02.music that demonstrates pattern replay as well as completion ok.
+NOTE 1 that the number of nodes needed is now 6.
+Also you need to checkout the pbcpnn branch ala_changes for now